Balding Beards is reader-supported. When you buy through external links, we may earn an affiliate commission. Learn more.

 Let’s start by saying there’s a reason why there are so many beard shampoos available, including the quality ones we list here.
 It’s not because it’s a marketing ploy to get you to buy more grooming products.

-But it is because beard shampoo and wash were designed to clean your beard.
-And there’s a difference.
+It’s because beard shampoo and wash were designed to clean your beard, and there’s a difference.

 A big difference.